When man first invented the wheel there was a need for lubrication, and through the ages as technology advanced lubrication has kept pace.

 Water spray conditions occur when water impinges directly onto an application where grease can be washed off very easily.
 Grease factors which can prevent rapid washing or (displacement) of a grease in an application are:

 - Texture – fibrous type grease are not washed off as rapidly as smooth/buttery type greases.

 - Oil Viscosity – grease made with heavy viscosity oils do not wash off as rapidly as do greases with light viscosity oils.

-- Consistency - heavy consistency grease reduce the washing effect of water.
+- Consistency – heavy consistency grease reduces the washing effect of water.

 When a grease is subjected to either water churn or spray conditions, an NLGI #2 grease is the normal recommendation.

 Calcium greases have inherent EP properties since the calcium soap is considered and EP agent.
 All other grease types have EP properties built into them.

 Oxidation resistance is provided through the use of additives and proper selection of the base oil.